top of page

 Bio

-As a competitor, Ted placed first in the 2022 L. Cameron Johnson Organ Competition for High School Organists: sponsored by the Northeastern Connecticut Chapter of the American Guild of Organists, after having tied for second and winning the audience favorite prize the year prior.
-Additionally, in March of 2022, Ted placed second in the young organists competition sponsored by the Colombia South Carolina chapter of the American Guild of organists.
-He also won the prize for the best Bach performance, and the best Hymn performance.
-Ted looks forward to competing more in the future.
+As a competitor, Ted has placed highly in multiple competitions.
+Most recently, he garnered first prize in the 2022 L. Cameron Johnson Organ Competition in Connecticut, after having tied for second and winning the audience favorite prize the year prior.
+Additionally, in March of 2022, Ted placed second in the young organists competition in Colombia, South Carolina.
+He also won prizes for the best Bach performance and the best hymn performance at that event.

 bottom of page